ibm-cloud-docs/openwhisk/deploy_templates.md

 # Deploying quickstart templates
 {: #serviceauth}

 {{site.data.keyword.openwhisk}} offers a catalog of templates to help you get started quickly on your next project.
-Templates are a combination of actions, triggers, sequences, and can also incorpoate service instances from {{site.data.keyword.Bluemix}}.
+Templates are a combination of actions, triggers, sequences.
+Some templates also incorporate other service instances from {{site.data.keyword.Bluemix_notm}}.
 By using templates, you can quickly and easily create a project, and start coding right away.

-This tutorial steps you through deploying the templates that are available through {{site.data.keyword.openwhisk_short}}.
 {: shortdesc}

 ## Available quickstart templates